lyteword/chspurgeon-tod/volume-4/psalm-98.md

 **Whole Psalm.** This psalm is an evident prophecy of Christ's coming to save the world; and what is here *foretold* by David is, in the Blessed Virgin's Song chanted forth as being *accomplished*.
 David is the *Voice*, and Mary is the *Echo.*

-1\.DAVID.
+1\.
+DAVID.
 "O sing unto the Lord a new song."
 (The *Voice*.)
 MARY.
 "My soul doth magnify the Lord."
 (The *Echo*.)

-2\.DAVID.
+2\.
+DAVID.
 "He hath done marvellous things."
 (The *Voice*.)
 MARY.
 "He that is mighty hath done great things."
 (The *Echo*.)

-3\.DAVID.
+3\.
+DAVID.
 "With his own right hand and holy arm hath he gotten himself the victory."
 (The *Voice*.)
 MARY.
 "He hath showed strength with his arm, and scattered the proud in the imagination of their hearts."
 (The *Echo*.)

-4\.DAVID.
+4\.
+DAVID.
 "The Lord hath made known his salvation; his righteousness hath he openly showed, "&c.
 (The *Voice*.)
 MARY.
 "His mercy is on them that fear him, from generation to generation."
 (The *Echo*.)

-5\.DAVID.
+5\.
+DAVID.
 "He hath remembered his mercy and his truth toward the house of Israel."
 (The *Voice*.)
 MARY.
 "He hath holpen his servant Israel, in remembrance of his mercy."
 (The *Echo*.)

 These parallels are very striking; and it seems as if Mary had this psalm in her eye when she composed her song of triumph.
 And this is a farther argument that the whole psalm, whether it record the deliverance of Israel from Egypt, or the Jews from the Babylonish captivity, is yet to be ultimately understood of the redemption of the world by Jesus Christ, and the proclamation of his gospel through all the nations of the earth: and taken in this view, no language can be too strong, nor poetic imagery too high, to point out the unsearchable riches of Christ. *Adam Clarke.*